 Clara.
 The Spanish version of a shandy (beer with lemonade) is instead one of the best summer drinks to order and look like an insider.
 While beer is one of the most commonly ordered alcoholic beverages, in the summer many people will calm their thirst with claras instead.
 Some local beer brands sell bottled claras (name might change, though), and they are quite decent.

 Gazpacho.
 Is it really a drink or a soup?
 Well… that depends!
 While in restaurants they usually serve it as a cold soup or starter, in most Spanish homes during the summer gazpacho is a staple that is always ready in the fridge and at home we’d serve ourselves glasses of it while we waited for the meal to be ready.
 I still feel a bit clumsy eating it with a spoon when I eat out…

-And there is a way to order coffee in the summer, too!
-Share this post to discover how locals do it:
+AND BONUS!
+There is a way to order coffee in the summer, too!

 Cafè amb gel (café con hielo, in Spanish).
 Nope, you won’t find in Spain ice tea (unless it’s canned Nestea) nor iced coffee – Spaniards have their own alternative to such refreshing summer drinks: café con hielo.
 You’ll be served a slightly long espresso and a separate glass with one or two ice cubs.
 Add sugar to your coffee if you need it, then pour the coffee over the ice cubs.
 Voilà!
 You are ready to enjoy your coffee with ice.

 By the way, you can get more ideas for refreshing summer drinks and tips to beat the heat here.